bitquery/graphql-docs/docs/Examples/address/Blockchain-Address-API-Examples.md

 # Address API

-Our APIs can provide all sorts of details for any address on the blockchain.
-Let's see some examples.
+The Address API lets you query transactions, token transfers, balances, DEX trades, smart contract calls, and fund flow (Coinpath) for any address across all supported blockchains.
+Below are cross-chain examples you can adapt by changing the address and network.

 ## Get All Transactions for an Ethereum Address
-To check transactions sent and received by an address, you can use following API.
-You can get same data for multiple addresses, just use `{in: ["address1", "address2"]}` instead of `{is: "address"}`.
+Get all transactions sent and received by an Ethereum address using the `any` filter (OR on `txSender` and `txTo`).
+Returns block timestamps, gas values in ETH and USD, and success/revert status.

+**Variations:** Query multiple addresses with `{in: ["addr1", "addr2"]}`.
+Add `date` or `success: true` filters.
+Apply [limit/offset](/docs/query-features/filtering/options) for pagination.
+Switch `network` for other EVM chains.

 [Open this query on IDE](https://ide.bitquery.io/ethereum-transactions-of-an-address)